oceanprotocol/pdr-backend/READMEs/payout.md

 First, congratulations on your participation and progress in making predictions!
 Whether you've made accurate or erroneous predictions, it's now time to claim your earnings from correct predictions.

-There are three sections below: to claim USDC payout (recommended for new rewards), ROSE payout, and OCEAN payout (deprecated), respectively.
+There are three sections below: to claim USDC payout, OCEAN payout, and ROSE payout, respectively.

 ## Steps to Request USDC Rewards